shreyazh/Files-for-MATRIX/README.md

-# 🌟 **The CareAI: Your Future-Ready Healthcare Companion** 🚀
+# 🌟 **The SriAI: Your Future-Ready Healthcare Companion** 🚀

-Welcome to **The Care AI** – where cutting-edge technology meets healthcare to provide a smart, user-friendly, and interactive health management experience.
+Welcome to **The Sri AI** – where cutting-edge technology meets healthcare to provide a smart, user-friendly, and interactive health management experience.
 From disease prediction to emergency support, we've got your health covered!

 ---

 ## 🎯 **Project Overview**

-Care AI is an innovative platform that uses advanced AI agents and language models to deliver a proactive healthcare experience.
+Sri AI is an innovative platform that uses advanced AI agents and language models to deliver a proactive healthcare experience.
 With features like medical report analysis, real-time chat assistance, emergency aid, and health predictions, Care AI simplifies complex medical processes into actionable insights.

 ---

 ## 💡 **Core Features**

-1. **💬 Chat with Care AI:** Your round-the-clock health companion.
+1. **💬 Chat with HARI AI:** Your round-the-clock health companion.
 2. **📝 Report Analyzer Pro:** Instant medical report insights and recommendations.
 3. **🚑 Emergency Care Connect:** Real-time emergency assistance when you need it most.
 4. **🎯 Health Predictor Plus:** Data-driven health forecasting with actionable advice.